 InboxPolicy vs MillionVerifier

-MillionVerifier wins on price, $0.59-2.50/1k, and is built for one-shot cleaning of large scraped lists, with a free tier and aggressive unknown-resolution.
-InboxPolicy costs $0.01 per fresh check but returns a send/hold/avoid decision with SMTP evidence for live agent workflows, keeping unknowns honest instead of guessing them safe.
+MillionVerifier is the one-shot bulk-at-scale pick: $3.90/1k at entry, falling to $0.45/1k at 1M, with a free tier and aggressive unknown-resolution.
+InboxPolicy's 25,000-credit Growth pack has a lower unit price at $3.16/1k, but MillionVerifier's 10,000-credit entry purchase costs less overall; InboxPolicy costs $0.01 per fresh check but returns a send/hold/avoid decision with normalized signals for live agent workflows, keeping unknowns honest instead of guessing them safe.

 What does each tool return: status fields or decisions?